 Things To Do In Galway & Connaught (west coast)

 The Aran Islands are a collection of small islands just off the coast of Galway, known for their traditional fishing villages and elaborate fisherman’ sweaters.

 We took a ferry from Galway City to Inis Mór (which means big island) and rented bikes next to the ferry dock.
-Also around the harbor you’ll find two restaurants (the pub has excellent just-caught fish & chips), a fudge stall, and two sweater shops.
+Around the harbor you’ll also find two restaurants (the pub has excellent just-caught fish & chips), a fudge stall and two sweater shops.

 Both of these stores have an excellent selection, but there are quite a few smaller stores scattered about the island, so you might want to explore a bit before buying.

 There are plenty of beaches for walking or swimming.
 A half-hour cycle from the pier you’ll find the Wormhole, a naturally rectangular pool popular with divers.
 Slightly further along is Dún Aonghasa, a ruined clifftop fort.
 On the opposite side of the island from the ferry there’s a seal colony.
 You can decide for yourselves which ones might be selkies.

 Depending on how much you want to see, a day can be enough.
 But we didn’t get to everything we wanted to before having to get back for the return ferry.
 If you want more time, there are plenty of places to stay.

 The roads are very hilly, so if you plan to do a lot of biking I wouldn’t take anyone under 10 on their own bicycle.
 And if you don’t want to bike you can stay relatively close to the ferry pier and still enjoy yourself.
 There are some lovely roads along the perimeter of the island with views of the sea that you can walk along (you would have to keep an eye out for bikes and the occasional car) and a few nice beaches a short walk from the pier.